Skip to Content

 When to worry if you always feel wet down there

 Yes, in most cases, increase wetness in your vagina and your panties is nothing you should worry about.
 Nevertheless, a wet vagina may indicate something is not okay.
-Here are some other sign that shows your vagina wetness has is because of an infection
+Here are some other sign that shows your vagina wetness is because of an infection or other problem:ACOG+1

 • Vaginal itching all the time